-Oakland County Executive L. Brooks Patterson, in partnership with the Board of Commissioners and other countywide elected officials, has structurally reformed Oakland's pension and other post-employment benefit plans to make them sustainable and less costly for taxpayers.
-Oakland County employs policies and practices designed to ensure its continuing ability to provide quality services despite economic or budgetary challenges.
-The county's strong financial position is primarily a reflection of its adherence to policies and practices that result in strong long-term financial planning, low debt obligations, and maintaining responsible fund balance amounts in conformance with Government Finance Officers Association (GFOA) Recommended Practices.
+Oakland County has been a true innovator and leader by structurally reforming Oakland's pension and other post-employment benefit plans to make them sustainable and less costly for taxpayers.
+Oakland County's policies and practices are designed for long-term sustainability to ensure its continuing ability to provide quality services.
+The County's strong financial position is evidenced by its balanced long-term fiscal plan, low debt obligations, and responsible fund balance amounts in conformance with GFOA Recommended Best Practices.

 The hallmark of the county's focus on long-term financial planning is preparation and adoption of a triennial budget and five-year forecast.
 Not only is the budget adopted for the next three fiscal years, the triennial budget is considered a "rolling" budget in that when it is amended, the amendment always reflects the impact for both the remainder of the current fiscal year and the impact on the next two fiscal years.
-The mantra adopted by the county administration is "thoughtful management not crisis management."

-The county has continually maintained a AAA bond rating.
+The county has continually maintained a AAA bond rating which is the highest bond rating achievable from Standard & Poor's and Moody's Investors Service.
 This rating allows Oakland County to borrow at the lowest possible interest rate, saving the county millions of dollars in future borrowing costs.
 Local municipalities can also utilize the county's bond rating to borrow funds.

 The issuance of debt is also limited.
 Debt is only issued after other sources of funding (operating budget, existing fund balance, etc.) have been explored.
-The county has the authority to issue up to \$7.2 billion in debt (10% of its State Equalized Value); however, the actual outstanding debt is \$674.3 million, 9.38% of the permissible amount.
+The county has the authority to issue up to \$7.7 billion in debt (10% of its State Equalized Value); however, the actual outstanding debt is \$611.9 million, 7.95% of the permissible amount.

 Oakland County was the first county in the nation to fully fund its long-term retiree health care obligation.
-The most recent actuarial reports issued for the Oakland County Voluntary Employees' Benefit Association (VEBA) and Employee's Retirement System are for the fiscal year ending September 30, 2017.
-The VEBA fund assets were reported at 142% of the fund actuarially determined liabilities.
-The Oakland County Employees Retirement System assets were reported as 102% funded.
+The most recent actuarial reports issued for the Oakland County Voluntary Employees' Benefit Association (VEBA) and Employee's Retirement System are for the fiscal year ending September 30, 2018.
+The VEBA fund assets were reported at 143.2% of the fund actuarially determined liabilities.
+The Oakland County Employees Retirement System assets were reported as 102.3% funded.
 It is important to note that the annual cost of retiree pension and health care benefits, both for the current year's expense and the actuarially determined amount for the future years' costs are accounted for in each year's operating budget.
 None of the costs are hidden and none are pushed off onto future generations.